canonical/snapd/docs/interfaces.md

 ### docker

 Can access snaps providing the docker interface which gives privileged access to the system.

 Providing snaps can access resources and syscalls necessary to run Docker application containers.
-Providing snaps can access resources to run privileged Docker application containers when specifying ``privileged: true``.
-This interface currently may only be established with the Docker project.
+Providing snaps can access additional resources to run privileged Docker application containers when specifying ``daemon-privileged: true``.
+Providing snaps specifying this interface currently may only be established with the Docker project.

 * Auto-Connect: no
 * Attributes:
-    * privileged (slot): true|false (defaults to ``false``)
+    * daemon-privileged (plug): true|false (defaults to ``false``)

 ### firewall-control